AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 The execution logic performs the shifting and addition process over multiple cycles to manually create a multiplication operation.

-The output logic sends the upper 32 bits to HI and the lower 32 bits to LO when the multiplication is complete.
+The output logic sends the higher 32 bits to HI register and the lower 32 bits to LO register when the multiplication is complete.

 ## Multicycle Multiplier Behavior